Tendering for business

 If you are successful in being invited to tender, we will forward the following documents to you:

-An invitation to tender – showing when, where and how the tender should be submitted
+An Invitation to Tender (ITT) – showing when, where and how the tender should be submitted

 Contract conditions – defining the terms of business between the council and supplier